onetep-devel/documentation/kpoints_and_spin.rst

-The tight-binding (TB) mode is designed to use fully localised NGWFs ( ``extended_ngwf : F F F``) and the k-point sampling is performed by augmenting the Hamiltonian matrix and the overlap matrix with the phase factors.
+The tight-binding (TB) mode is designed to use fully localised NGWFs ( ``extended_ngwf : F F F``) and the k-point sampling is performed by augmenting the Hamiltonian, overlap and other matrices with the phase factors.

 Specifically, in the TB mode, we adopts the Bloch sum form of the Bloch
 functions: